finos/FDC3/docs/api-bridging/spec.md

        context?: Context,
        //fields for other possible arguments
    },
-   sourceAgent?: string  //optional as filled in by server and subsequently used to route responses }
+   /** Agent request received from, filled in by server on receipt of message */ sourceAgent?: string
+}
 ```